Benefits of Working for Us

 Benefits with a financial value

-- Generous annual leave entitlements mean that full-time employees benefit from 30 days per annum in addition to the standard public holidays, and there are also 2.5 non-statutory holidays and 3.5 ‘closure days’; entitlements are pro-rated for part-time staff
+- Generous annual leave entitlements mean that full-time employees benefit from 28 days per annum, increasing with time served.
+In addition staff also get the standard public holidays, and 3.5 ‘closure days’;

 - childcare vouchers free of tax and NI deductions, to pay for registered childcare